dib-lab/2020-paper-sourmash-gather/manuscript.md

-The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table @tbl:genbank-cover, we show that for one particular mock community, we can select a minimum metagenome cover of 19 genomes for a metagenome that contains matches to over 400,000 GenBank genomes total.
+The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table @tbl:genbank-cover, we show that for two communities, we can select minimum metagenome covers of 19 and 99 genomes for metagenomes that contain matches to 406k and 96k GenBank genomes total.

+The min-set-cov approach for assigning genomes to metagenomes using k-mers differs substantially from extant k-mer and mapping-based approaches for identifying relevant genomes.
+LCA-based approaches such as Kraken label individual k-mers based on taxonomic lineages in a database, and then use the resulting database of annotated k-mers to assign taxonomy to reads.
+Mapping- and homology-based approaches such as Diamond use read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function (cite).
+These approaches typically focus on assigning *individual* k-mers or reads.
+In contrast, here we analyze the entire collection of k-mers and assigns them _in aggregate_ to the _best_ genome match, and then repeat until no matches remain.

-This minimum metagenome cover can then be used as inputs for further analysis, including both taxonomic content analysis and mapping approaches.
+The resulting metagenome cover can then be used as inputs for further analysis, including both taxonomic content analysis and read mapping.
 For taxonomic analyses, we find that this approach is competitive with other current approaches and has several additional conveniences (discussed in detail below).
-The comparison of hash-based estimation of containment to mapping results in Figure
-@fig:mapping suggests that this approach is an accurate proxy for systematic mapping.
+The comparison of hash-based estimation of containment to mapping results in Figure @fig:mapping suggests that this approach is an accurate proxy for systematic mapping.

 Our implementation of the min-set-cov algorithm in sourmash also readily supports custom reference databases as well as updating